ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Both `*args` and `**kwargs` are commonly used in Python to allow a function to accept a variable number of arguments.
 They can be useful when you want to write a function that can be flexible and handle a wide range of input parameters.

-## 19- What is the difference between tuples, sets and lists in Python?
+## 19- What is the difference between tuples, sets, and lists in Python?

 In Python, tuples, sets, and lists are all data types that can be used to store collections of items.
 Here are the main differences between them: